 Climate change calls for leadership at a local and regional level.
 Horizons is a signatory to the Local Government Leaders' Climate Change Declaration, as well as a Memorandum of Understanding with other councils in our region.
-These documents commit us work together to reduce greenhouse gas emissions and improve resilience to the effects of a changing climate.
+These documents commit us to working together to reduce greenhouse gas emissions and improve resilience to the effects of a changing climate.
 To help us do so, we have agreed to establish a joint Climate Action Committee with representation from each of the region's eight councils as well as iwi involvement.
+The Committee's objectives include development of a regional Climate Action Plan.